Habib Bourguiba: Founding of Neo-Destour and colonial repression

 All these demands led to a conflict between the French government and the Tunisian nationalist movement.
 In addition, the party leadership secured the population to be sensitive to their message, thanks to their tours along the country.
 These tensions led the residence to answer the nationalist requests by serious measures of intimidation.
 The repression unleashed is furthermore violent: Peyrouton forbade all the newspapers still publishing including Tunis socialiste but also L'Humanité and Le Populaire, on 1 September 1934.
 On 3 September, the colonial government ordered raids against all nationalist leaders in the country, including both Destours and the Tunisian Communist Party.
 Bourguiba was arrested and then sent to Kebili, in the south, under military supervision.
 Meanwhile, the arrests of the mean leaders generated discontent among the population.
 While Guiga and Sfar tried to pacify them in order to negotiate the release of the imprisoned, Bourguiba and Salah Ben Youssef were for the retention of the unrest.
 Furthermore, riots occurred along the country, leading the residence to reinforce the repression.
 Soon, the South gathered a major part of Tunisian political leaders: The two Bourguibas in Tataouine, El Materi in Ben Gardane, Guiga in Médenine and Sfar in Zarzis.

-On 3 April 1935, all the deported were transferred in Bordj le Boeuf.
+On 3 April 1935, all the deported were transferred to Bordj le Boeuf.
 Although glad to be all together, they were soon in conflict upon the strategy the party had to choose.
 While the majority were part of the decay of the uprising and the dismissal of the methods adopted in 1934, Bourguiba was opposed to any concession.
 Soon he was accused by his fellow detainees to "lead them to their loss"; Only Ben Youssef was not against Bourguiba's methods since 1934 but reckoned they needed to be free again at all cost and therefore, attempt to save what can still be.
 However, the conflict receded due to the hard conditions of detention aiming to coax them.